dubinsky/dubinsky/_posts/2020-06-29-bintray-gradle-plugin.md

   jar.archiveBaseName.set(projectArtifact)

-  // Gradle plugin [publishing?] plugin, if it is applied, adds tasks publishPluginJar and
+  // Gradle plugin [publishing?] plugin, if it is applied,
+  // adds tasks publishPluginJar and publishPluginJavaDocsJar
-  // publishPluginJavaDocsJar that create sources and javadoc archives;
+  // that create sources and javadoc archives;
   // attempts to use them as artifacts in the Maven publication failed,
   // so I make my own, replacing javadoc with ScalaDoc :)